Reviews

 A Great Improvisation: Franklin, France, and the Birth of America

-"What a brilliant book.
+About this book Buy online"What a brilliant book.
 A Great Improvisation pays tribute to the extraordinary love affair between monarchist France and the republican Benjamin Franklin.
 Their child was America, conceived at home and nurtured into maturity by France.
 It is a story full of intrigue, jealousy and passion.
 But ultimately it is a celebration of one American's love for his country.
 Stacy Schiff has written a masterpiece, capturing a fleeting moment when the stars aligned between Congress and Versailles."
 Amanda Foreman

 "Stacy Schiff's extensive scholarship, her eye for the colorful detail, and her lively wit combine to bring alive—in full dress and in an absorbing narrative—the cast of statesmen, adventurers, spies, courtiers, patriots and con men who have a part in the story of Benjamin Franklin's negotiations for American independence, and to fix among them America's greatest diplomat, winning his way (and America's) in a style of calculated disarray.
 An extraordinary book."
 Edmund S. Morgan